AdrianDanlos/barcelona_games_to_calendar/README.md

 ### 3. Run It

-The workflow runs automatically on the 1st of each month, or trigger manually:
+The workflow runs automatically every 15 days (1st and 16th of each month), or trigger manually:
 - Go to Actions tab > "Sync Barcelona Calendar" > Run workflow

 **Note**: The calendar is created automatically and shared with your email.
 No manual calendar creation needed!